Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 Desember 2025 22.28.05 UTC
+- WIB: Sabtu, 20 Desember 2025 23.34.02 UTC
-- WITA: Sabtu, 20 Desember 2025 23.28.05 UTC
+- WITA: Minggu, 21 Desember 2025 00.34.02 UTC
-- WIT: Minggu, 21 Desember 2025 00.28.05 UTC
+- WIT: Minggu, 21 Desember 2025 01.34.02 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: attitude
+Kategori: motivational